genmon/sirius/README.md

 * Can't read images from the net because we're rendering a local file with phantomjs.
 The way to fix is probably to run an in-process web-server for the duration of rendering (urg).
+* What to do with twitter users that have > 5000 followers?
+More generally the UI becomes unusable.